NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Flow rate: 10 gallons per minute

-With a design that’s low maintenance yet effective, the electronic water descaler from Eddy is a good solution for those dealing with deposits clogging faucets, pipes, and appliances.
-This descaler consists of two wires that wrap around the main supply line entering the home.
-The wires create an electromagnetic field that changes the composition of deposits that cause scaling, rendering them incapable of sticking to one another or surfaces.
+With a low-maintenance yet effective design, the electronic water descaler from Eddy is a good solution for those dealing with deposits clogging faucets, pipes, and appliances.
+This descaler consists of two wires that wrap around the main supply line entering the home to create an electromagnetic field that prevents minerals from sticking to one another or surfaces and causing scaling.

-Unlike other water-softener types, this descaler won’t affect the flow rate of water into a home.
-It can treat up to 10 gallons of water per minute.
-This descaler works with pipes up to 1.5 inches in diameter.
-It’s easy to install, with no plumbing required, and plugs into a standard 115-volt outlet.
+Unlike other water-softener types, this descaler won’t affect the flow rate of water into your home.
+It can treat up to 10 gallons of water per minute, is easy to install with no plumbing required, and plugs into a standard 115-volt outlet.

 Get the Eddy salt-free water softener at Amazon or Walmart.